KonaeAkira/konaeakira.github.io/_posts/2020-04-25-segmented-spfa-an-improvement-to-the-shortest-path-faster-algorithm.markdown

 ### The algorithm

-Given a directed weighted graph with no negative cycles, we start by partitioning it into SCCs and run the SPFA on each component in topological order.
-In each iteration of the algorithm we will calculate the distance for all vertices within that SCC, and relax vertices in other SCCs (but we don't add them to the queue).
+Given a directed weighted graph with no negative cycles, that algorithm starts by partitioning the graph into SCCs and run the SPFA on each component in topological order.
+In each iteration, the algorithm calculates the distance for all vertices within that SCC, and relaxes vertices in other SCCs (but doesn't add them to the queue just yet).

 The SPFA can be slow in case a vertex is relaxed with a non-optimal value and it is used to relax other vertices.
 Then a second relaxtion has to 'catch up' and undo what the first relaxation propagated.
 The motivation for segmenting the graph is to limit 'catching up' to within the same SCC.

-Below is the pseudocode for this algorithm.
+Below is the pseudocode for the Segmented SPFA.
+Here `Tarjan(G, s)` is Tarjan's algorithm for finding SCCs.

 ```
 procedure SegmentedSPFA(G, s):